28.4.09

 "Sushi" briefly thought it had won, having been cut up and stuck next to the font.
 Unfortunately, it looked fuggin' awful.
 A mixture of upper and lower case sent the eye everywhich way, and more to the point, it didn't involve any of the best letters.
 Moreover, it just didn't suit the alternative nature of the finished font.
 Any suggestions would be greatly appreciated :)

-when finding a suitable context for hypothetical publication.
+We're still working on the name, and have agreed that it is lovely font to look at on the wall, possibly in a decorative frame, but it's going to struggle when finding a suitable context for hypothetical publication.
 I can just see it looking so shit as a heading because the letters don't tesselate or justify well.
 I am just hoping we get a breakthrough with the name soon.

 No comments: